Setting Up Postal as an SMTP Server

 Route Domain

-If you wish to receive incoming emails by forwarding them directly to routes in Postal, you'll need to configure a domain and point it to your server using an MX record.
+If you wish to receive incoming emails by forwarding them directly to routes in Postal, you'll need to configure a domain and point it to your server using an MX record, like this:

 Record Type | Host | Mail Server | Priority |